YuriyLisovskiy/bizant/README.md

 * [Yuriy Lisovskiy](https://github.com/YuriyLisovskiy)

 ### License
-Bizant is licensed under the terms of the [GNU General Public License v3.0](https://opensource.org/licenses/GPL-3.0), see the [LICENSE](LICENSE) file for more information.
+Block Chain Go is licensed under the terms of the [GNU General Public License v3.0](https://opensource.org/licenses/GPL-3.0), see the [LICENSE](LICENSE) file for more information.